 *Check with local law enforcement regarding the legalities of hunting at night.
 This content should not be regarded as legal advice.

 When delving into hunting laws, things get convoluted and certainly confusing.
 There are many restrictions, rules and regulations—what type of firearm, ammo and caliber you can use, when, where and what you can hunt, as well as which equipment and accessories are allowed—all defined by state laws because there are hardly any federal hunting laws.
-Universally, it is illegal to hunt any game animal at night—this includes deer, turkey, elk and moose.
-You can, however, hunt non-game animals at night in all but three states.
-Those states are New Mexico, Rhode Island and Alabama; however, New Mexico and Rhode Island also allow night hunting for raccoon with a permit.
+Universally, it is illegal to hunt any game animal at night—this includes deer, turkey, and moose.
+You can, however, hunt non-game animals at night in all but two states: New Mexico and Rhode Island; in those places the only thing you can hunt at night is raccoons, and even then only with a permit.

 In states that have legalized nighttime hunting, it is only for fur-bearing, predators, varmints, exotics and other non-game animals.
 Fur-bearing animals are those mammals covered in fur and mainly hunted for their pelt, like foxes, rabbits and raccoons.
 Varmints are small pest animals like prairie dogs and squirrels.
 Predators are animals that hunt or prey on other animals as a means of survival, like bobcats or coyote.
 Animals are classified as exotic when they are not native to the state, like Barbary sheep or Ibex deer.
 Each state differs in what species people can hunt at night and which gear is legal to use.